eludris/docs/src/models/rate_limits.md

 Ideally how rate limiting is implemented is that you check the response headers on every request and check if you've ran out of requests for this interval.

-If so, you prevent any other requests on the same bucket for `Now - (X-RateLimit-Last-Reset + X-RateLimit+Reset)` milliseconds.
+If so, you prevent any other requests on the same bucket for `Now - (X-RateLimit-Last-Reset + X-RateLimit-Reset)` milliseconds.

 Additionally - when dealing with Effis - you should also check if the uploaded files